Intelligence Directorate (Cuba): KGB and StB relationship

 The Soviet Union's KGB and the Cuban DI had a complex relationship, marked by times of extremely close cooperation and by periods of extreme competition.
 The Soviet Union saw the new revolutionary government in Cuba as an excellent proxy agent in areas of the world where Soviet involvement lacked popular local-level support.
 Nikolai Leonov, the KGB chief in Mexico City, one of the first Soviet officials to recognize Fidel Castro's potential as a revolutionary, urged the Soviet administration to strengthen ties with the new Cuban leader.
-Moscow saw Cuba as having far more appeal with new revolutionary movements, western intellectuals, and members of the New Left with Cuba's perceived David and Goliath struggle against U.S. imperialism.
+Moscow saw Cuba as having far more appeal with new revolutionary movements, western intellectuals and members of the New Left with Cuba's perceived "David and Goliath struggle" against US imperialism.

-However, in the early 1960s, Czechoslovak intelligence (StB) had more intensive contacts with emerging Cuban DI than KGB.
+However, in the early 1960s, Czechoslovak intelligence (StB) had more intensive contacts with the emerging Cuban DI than the KGB.
 Czechoslovaks provided Cubans with intelligence reports, spy equipment, and training.
-Manuel Piñeiro was in regular contact with the StB station chief in Cuba and appreciated the quality of Czechoslovak intelligence reports that were important for sustaining the Cuban revolution in its early years.
+Manuel Piñeiro was in regular contact with the StB station chief in Cuba and appreciated the quality of Czechoslovak intelligence reports, that were important for sustaining the Cuban revolution in its early years.
 Cubans wanted to rely on the StB in building DI and the Ministry of Interior.
-However the Soviets soon stopped such initiatives.
+However, the Soviets soon stopped such initiatives.

-Czechoslovak intelligence cooperated with DI on top secret Operation Manuel which lasted from 1962 to 1969, moving 1179 Latin American revolutionaries via Prague back to Latin America.
-Czechoslovak intelligence helped DI to falsify the passports of Latin Americans who trained in Cuba to become guerrillas.
+Czechoslovak intelligence cooperated with DI on the top secret Operation Manuel, which lasted from 1962 to 1969, moving 1,179 Latin American revolutionaries via Prague back to Latin America.
+Czechoslovak intelligence helped DI to falsify the passports of Latin Americans who trained in Cuba, to become guerrillas.

-Shortly after the Cuban Missile Crisis in 1962, Moscow invited 1,500 DI agents, including Che Guevara, to the KGB's Moscow Center for intensive training in intelligence operations.
+Shortly after the Cuban Missile Crisis of 1962, Moscow invited 1,500 DI agents, including Che Guevara, to the KGB's Moscow Center for intensive training in intelligence operations.